 For members, our consultation is done through: direct email, face-to-face consultation (via meetings or one on one consultation), mass sms messages and through the ATG members Facebook page (the access of which is limited to ATG Professional and Honorary Members).
 We also regularly request impact statements regarding specific legislation or regulatory changes to the wider profession and where relevant the general public.

 Please see details below on how to submit.

 For the wider community – those professional tattooists who are not members of the ATG – we offer the opportunity for submissions in regard to legislative or regulatory issues via the ATG Facebook public page or directly by email or personal meetings.

-We are not only interested in Government Legislation!
-If you perceive that there is something you wish to bring to our attention or you simply would like to know more about the work we do then contact us at firstname.lastname@example.org
+We are not just interested in Government Legislation!
+If you perceive that there is something you wish to bring to our attention or you simply would like to know more about the work we do then contact Jarrad Chivers at email@example.com